astro-zoe-yates/ML_Final_Project/README.md

 # Light Curve Classification Using ML
 This project was created for the purpose of the final project of Machine Learning in Geology 6932 for Spring 2025.
-This code uses a convolusional neural network to detect and classify signals in Transitting Exoplanet Survey Satelite (TESS) light curves as planetary signal, binary signal or no identifiable signal.
+This code uses a convolusional neural network to detect and classify signals in Transitting Exoplanet Survey Satelite (TESS) light curves and provide best fit parameters using MCMC technique.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Inputs:
   - TIC ID of object of interest